\ Axonius: Signal vs Noise | Wells Montague

 A hostile zone where vulnerabilities, threats, and misconfigurations collide.
 The player must survive escalating attacks while learning to identify what matters most under pressure.

-Focus: risk prioritization · exploit pressure · survival
+Focus: risk prioritization · exploit pressure · alert fatigue · active compromise

 Chapter 3